asterics/AsTeRICS/Documentation/docs/plugins/actuators/SerialSender.md

 ---
 title: SerialSender
-subcategory: Serial Communication
+subcategory: Generic Control Output
 ---

 # SerialSender

-Component Type: Actuator (Subcategory: Serial Communication)
+Component Type: Actuator (Subcategory: Generic Control Output)

 The Serialsender can be used to send structured data to Serial devices.
 It has 16 data slots.
 Whenever a send event occurs the plugin sends every slot which is active to the device, beginning with slot0